wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.3.5 =
+*   Dummy update to see if wp will update the version number
+*   Includes provisional code for custom or alphabetical navigation available soon in amr-users-plus

 = Version 3.3.4 =
 *   Add: Some changes for better multisite integration if amr-users-multisite available
 *   Add: some html cacheing using transients for initial display only